-24 feet tall with a high viewing angle.
+Sits at 24 feet tall with a high viewing angle.
 Made from tough 210D oxford fabric that's durable and easy to clean.
 Supports front and rear projection.
-Includes blower and inflates in two to five minutes.
+Includes blower and inflates in 2 to 5 minutes.

 The blower motor is a bit loud.